ItsACatastrophe/Practice-Python/README.md

 Small solutions to [Practice Python problems](https://www.practicepython.org/)

 These problems seem fairly simple so ideally this will be an opportunity to focus on how the problem is solved (with a focus on elegance).
-It'll also be a good time to build a habbit of using type hints in python.
+It'll also be a good time to build a habit of using type hints in python.

 ## Setup